felipebottega/AI-Audiovisual-Lab/ComfyUI/Guide-ComfyUI-WAN-I2V.md

     <img width="1100" src="https://raw.githubusercontent.com/felipebottega/AI-Audiovisual-Lab/refs/heads/main/assets/workflow_i2v_vikings.png" />
 </p>

 This JSON provides the workflow to be used in the ComfyUI interface.
-It's possible to automate the workflow's execution and change its parameters programmatically; to do this, you must use the API-specific JSON from [this link](https://github.com/felipebottega/AI-Audiovisual-Lab/blob/main/ComfyUI/workflows-api/img2vid_canon.json).
+It's possible to automate the workflow's execution and change its parameters programmatically, to do this, you must use the API-specific JSON from [this link](https://github.com/felipebottega/AI-Audiovisual-Lab/blob/main/ComfyUI/workflows-api/img2vid_canon.json).
 Below, we show the beginning and end of this JSON, just to give an idea of ​​how it is structured.

 ```
 {